The Foundation (Seinfeld): Production

 Jerry Seinfeld took over the role of executive producer following the departure of Larry David beginning with this episode.
 As a result of his added duties with the show, his traditional stand-up comedy segments were scrapped.
 The episode was dedicated to Marjorie Gross, a writer for the show who died of ovarian cancer in June 1996.

 The spinning shot of George yelling "Khan!" was accomplished with a device which consisted of a camera fitted inside a barrel and rotated with a crank.
 This upward-panning camera technique is repeated by George in "The Dealership" and by Elaine in "The Susie".
 One of the things being auctioned off at the foundation is Susan's doll collection, seen in "The Doll."

 The episode's Kramer story was inspired by a college friend of writers Alec Berg and Jeff Schaffer.
 Their friend would often brag about how he was advancing in karate ranks, but they later learned he was in a class otherwise consisting of young children.
 The scene in which Kramer is beaten up by the children in an alley was shot as a callback to the "ribbon bullies" scene in Season 7's "The Sponge".

 In a parallel of the episode's Elaine story arc, Jerry Seinfeld was not entirely happy with how the episode turned out, and experienced a loss of confidence that he could do the show without David.
 He would find his footing with running the show over subsequent episodes in the season.

-Cultural references

-This episode makes several references to Star Trek films.
-Jerry paraphrases a line from Star Trek II: The Wrath of Khan ("He's really not dead.
-As long as we remember him.").
-Kramer mentions his Katra, the Vulcan spirit which he notes was introduced in Star Trek III: The Search for Spock.
-George's prolonged yelling of "Khan!" parodies William Shatner's delivery of that line in Star Trek II.